 What is your favourite part of the job?

 It is hard to put a finger on my favourite part.
 Like most people, I don’t like monotony in my work.
 I look forward to a good challenge now and then.
 Currently, my work requires me to keep up with Hungarian legislation, which is a constant source of learning.
-I take pride in the fact that Lindström is aware of its activities’ impacts on all levels: social, financial, and environmental.
+I take pride in the fact that we are aware of the impact of our activities on all levels, whether social, financial, or environmental.
 The company operates fairly, complies with laws, regulations, and respects local culture.

 Tell us about a recent challenging experience or a learning challenge?

 My move to Finland must be the most significant learning challenge to date; I was offered a new position at Lindström and taking that also meant relocating to Finland.
 I’ve been working here in Helsinki since May as Covid-19 delayed my move for almost a year.
-I am deeply thankful to my supervisor Kirsi Caven and Maria Aalto, for their unlimited support in this transition.
-They have always supported me professionally and even with navigating the novelty of ex-pat life in Finland.
+I am deeply thankful to my supervisor Kirsi Caven as well as Maria Aalto, for their unlimited support in this transition.
+They have always supported me professionally and even with navigating the novelty of expat life in Finland.
 In addition, the move came with learning new ways of life, and it was a relief that I could count on my colleagues for help.
 My move to Finland has given me a new vantage point to see things from a broader perspective and learn to adapt to new things.
-For instance, I try to learn conversational Finnish every day and have started expecting and looking for mobile apps for every small thing – as that’s how we do it in Finland.
+For instance, I try to learn conversational Finnish every day and have started expecting and looking for mobile apps for every small thing – as that’s how it’s done in Finland.

 What would be the one thing you would like to share about Lindström with people who may not know the company so well?

 I think Lindström is a perfect employer for someone interested in constant learning and development.
-If you are looking for a meaningful career, Lindström is the place to be.
-It is a fair and responsible employer with opportunities that can take you places!
+If you’re looking for a meaningful career, Lindström is the place to be.
+It’s a fair and responsible employer with opportunities that can take you places!